 Therefore, successful projects will be funded with $175,000 from the University and $75,000 from industry over two years.

 Note: The form of award (unrestricted corporate gift or sponsored research grant), must be agreed upon prior to the transfer of internal funds.
 Awards that take the form of sponsored research grants will be subject to overhead/indirect cost charges and must be approved by ORPA.
 If you have questions about this, please consult your departmental grants manager or Michael Hodges at [email protected].

-Funding from a company in which a PI has significant financial interest is not allowed.
+Funding from a company in which a PI has a significant financial interest is not allowed.
 For the purpose of this initiative, a PI has a significant financial interest in a company if he/she has received $5,000 or more in cumulative salary or payment for services during the previous 12 months, or if the value of any equity interest possessed by a PI in the company plus cumulative salary and payment for services during the past 12 months equals or exceeds $5,000.

 Proposal Preparation Instructions

-Proposals will be judged on the bases of quality, originality, and potential impact.
-A faculty committee will review the proposals and make funding recommendations.
+Proposals will be evaluated on the quality, originality, and potential impact of the research.

 Other things being equal, preference will be given to faculty members who did not receive funding in previous rounds of this competition.